Investigation launched into baby's death at Waikato Hospital

 No autopsy was performed after Walters, 33 and Hughes declined based on cultural beliefs.

-Their baby was buried at Te Hape Marae in Benneydale, inland from Te Kuiti, and his baby gear packed up or given away.
+Their baby was buried at Te Hape Marae in Benneydale, south of Te Kuiti, and his baby gear packed up or given away.

 Walters said the couple were struggling to come to terms with their son's death and his siblings did not understand why their baby brother had not come home.